lestex/terraform-aws/01 - aws-network-routing-instances/README.md

 - Creates a security group to allow SSH and ICMP traffic to hosts in public subnet
 - Deploys one instance to public subnet and second to private
 - Creates and attaches EBS volume to a EC2 instance in public network
+- Using cloud-config and bash script installs packages and creates LVM volume

 ### Variables